InFillmore: Frame-Guided Language Generation with Bidirectional Context: Case Study: Interactive Generation

-\paragraph{C. Diverse Candidate Generation} \newcite{weir2020cod3s} explore the task of diverse causal generation, in which a model must propose a set of semantically distinct causes or effects of an input sentence.
-Following their two-step approach, we devise a frame semantic model that 1) predicts the distinct frames that are likely to appear at a specified index before (for causes) or after (effects) the input sentence, then 2) run a separate beam search conditioned on each top-$k$ predicted frame. \paragraph{D. Counterfactual Story Revision} \newcite{qin-etal-2019-counterfactual} introduce the task of generative counterfactual reasoning in narratives.
+\paragraph{D. Counterfactual Story Revision} \newcite{qin-etal-2019-counterfactual} introduce the task of generative counterfactual reasoning in narratives.
 Given an original story and a counterfactual event (i.e. the replacement of one original sentence), the task is to minimally revise the rest of the story according to the counterfactual replacement.
 We devise a frame semantic model for this task that 1) parses the frames of sentences following the replacement and 2) conditions the generation model on the replacement text and a sampled sequence of the parsed frames so as to produce a revised story whose frame semantics are similar to the original's.
+While previous approaches to this generation task condition only on surrounding context, our frame-injected model allows for explicit retention of semantic spaces.